 A worked example: a bearing vibration alerting scheme

-Consider a typical 75 kW process pump motor on a food and beverage line, with an accelerometer on the drive-end bearing housing reporting overall vibration velocity in millimetres per second RMS.
-The relevant general reference for evaluating that level is ISO 10816 (now largely superseded by the ISO 20816 series), which gives velocity-based evaluation zones for machine vibration.
+The figures below are illustrative, and any real scheme must be set against the asset's own baseline.
+Consider a 75 kW process pump motor on a food and beverage line, with an accelerometer on the drive-end bearing housing reporting overall vibration velocity in mm/s RMS.
+The general reference for evaluating that level is ISO 10816, now largely superseded by the ISO 20816 series.

 | Band | Example velocity (mm/s RMS) | Interpretation | Action |